Pricing and access strategies

 Access to Vaccines

 We are a long-standing partner of Gavi, the Vaccine Alliance, which funds immunisation programmes for some of the world’s poorest countries.
 Gavi-eligible countries always get our lowest prices, which can be as little as one-tenth of those for developed nations.
-Gavi supports countries with a GNI per head of less than $1,580.
-Eight Gavi countries are now using our new four-dose vial presentation of our Synflorix pneumococcal vaccine, designed to address cold chain challenges in hot countries, and our Rotarix vaccine is available in 36 Gavi countries to protect against rotavirus.
+Gavi supports countries with a GNI per head of less than $1,630.
+In 2020, we supplied Synflorix, our pneumococcal vaccine, to eight Gavi-eligible countries and one former Gavi country, and our Rotarix vaccine, to protect against rotavirus, is available in 32 Gavi countries and four former Gavi countries.

 As countries develop and exceed the Gavi GNI threshold, they ‘graduate’ from Gavi support.
 We have committed to provide Gavi with more than 850 million vaccine doses at reduced prices to help protect 300 million children in developing countries by 2024.
 And we are freezing our vaccine prices for graduating countries for ten years to help them maintain their commitment to immunisation during their transition.